cowpod/TechnicSolder/README.md

 The final step is to set your Solder URL in Solder Configuration (In your https://technicpack.net profile)

 That's it.
 You have successfully installed and configured TechnicSolder.
 It's ready to use!

+# Updating

+1. Files/folders

+- If you originally used `git clone` to get these files:
+    - Simply run `git pull` in the cloned directory.
+- Or if you used some other method like FTP:
+    - Copy functions/config.php to a safe location
+    - Delete all TechnicSolder-related files and folders in the location you installed TechnicSolder to.
+    - Re-upload the new TechnicSolder files.
+    - Then move config.php back to functions.

+2. Database
+- If you were previously on v1.3.4, open `http[s]://[your host name]/functions/upgrade1.3.5to1.4.0.php` in your web browser.
+- If you are on a version before 1.3.4, first update to v1.3.4, and then 1.4.0.